Robpol86/influxdb/README.md

 * [SparkPost](https://www.sparkpost.com/pricing/) free tier for sending alerts emails.
 * [Tor](https://www.torproject.org/) for our external Linux system to get around NAT/Firewalls.

-There's more information and instructions available on [this repo's wiki](https://github.com/Robpol86/influxdb/wiki).
+## Instructions

+[Visit the wiki](https://github.com/Robpol86/influxdb/wiki) for instructions on how to use this repository for your own metrics/graphing setup at home.
 I've documented everything I need to get up and running on my server in case I ever need to replace it from scratch.